 Tennis elbow.
 Tennis elbow is a painful condition caused by overusing your elbow.
 Tennis players and golfers are likely to get it.
 It causes pain on the outside of your elbow.
 The pain is caused by inflammation in the tendons.
 Other symptoms may include weakness, especially as you try to grip objects.
 These injuries can be chronic.

 If you have been told you are bone-on-bone or knee replacement surgery is your only option, come in for a no-cost consultation & a second opinion.
 Using an FDA-approved technique…

 Whether you need to improve range of motion in order to comb your hair or recover from an injury, each individual works with our PT using a customized program…

-Explore the properties of umbilical cord and amniotic cellular therapies that perform regenerative functions for advanced healing and pain relief…
+Explore a group of biomedical options that perform regenerative functions in cells, tissue and organs for advanced healing and pain relief…

 Neuromuscular Therapy is a specific approach to the problem of pain which utilizes advanced concepts in the science and art of pressure therapy…

 Utilized by most professional athletic teams, laser treatments accelerate healing.
 Used for pre- and post-operative treatments to shorten recovery times…

 Injection-free electroanalgesia treatment to relieve pain brought on by circulatory disorders.
 This FDA cleared advanced medical technology is reimbursed by Medicare, Workers Comp…